James "Spanish" Blake: Death of Red Hugh O'Donnell

-Ultimately there is no evidence that Blake was successful in his promised assassination; when Carew heard of O'Donnell's death, he would have naturally assumed that Blake was responsible.
+Ultimately there is no evidence Blake was successful in his promised assassination; when Carew heard of O'Donnell's death, he would have naturally assumed Blake was responsible.
 Present-day historians dismiss the theory that O'Donnell was poisoned by Blake.
 It is more likely O'Donnell died of illness.
 Prior to his death he vomited a worm ten measures long, "a thing unheard of by the doctors and regarded by them as extraordinary".
-It was also reported that "a kind of snake or serpent was found within him".
-This could indicate a tapeworm infection or a cancerous tumour.
+It was also reported "a kind of snake or serpent was found within him".
+This could indicate a tapeworm infection, or a cancerous tumour.

 Family and later life

 Blake married Margery Browne, the daughter of Dominick Browne, alderman of Galway.
 The couple had one son and one daughter.
 James Blake died at Galway on 20 February 1635.
 He was buried in the nearby abbey of St Francis.